saoirse-defi/milestone2-vanilla/README.md

 Due to the nature of JavaScript's event listening system, a choice between 2 player input methods on desktop had to be made.
 The decision was between the traditional WASD directional input or using the mouse click to move to position.
 Between these two, the 'point and click' was chosen due to its ease of use.
 Unfortunately after user testing, it was found that this directional input from the user didn't have the correct gameplay feel due to the lack of accuracy & predictability.
-In the final implementation, the JavaScript event listener 'movemove' was used.
-This directional input allows for greater control as the player sprite smoothly follows the cursor of the mouse.
+In the final implementation, the JavaScript event listener 'mousemove' was used.
+This directional input allows for greater control as the player sprite smoothly follows the cursor.

 ##### Mobile/Tablet Input

+For the mobile & tablet implementation, the previous method of user input wouldn't be enjoyable to the user.
+A new method of user input was needed to account for the touch screen.
+When thinking of possible options, touch drag was the only one that stood out as enjoyable to use.

 #### Start Menu Design